medialab/minet/cookbook/scraping_dsl.md

 [Scraping](https://en.wikipedia.org/wiki/Web_scraping) is a web mining task that is usually done using some kind of script language such as `python`.
 However, since `minet` is first and foremost a CLI tool, we need to find another way to declare our scraping intentions.

-So, in order to facilitate scraping, `minet` uses a custom declarative [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) (**D**omain **S**pecific **L**anguage), typically written in [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML).
+So, in order to enable efficient scraping, `minet` uses a custom declarative [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) (**D**omain **S**pecific **L**anguage), typically written in [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML) and reminiscent of [artoo.js](https://medialab.github.io/artoo/), a JavaScript webmining tool, scraping utilities.

 Here is therefore a full tutorial about the capabilities of this DSL.

 Note that all examples will be presented in YAML format, even if any JSON-like format would also do the trick just fine.
-It's just that YAML is kind of the python of JSON and is somewhat quicker to write, which is always a nice in this context.
+But YAML being somewhat the python of JSON, is somewhat quicker to write, which is always a nice in this context.
 Also, YAML has comments and it makes it easier to explain what's happening throughout the tutorial.

 Also, if you ever need to read some real examples of scrapers written using the DSL you can check out [this](/ftest/scrapers) folder of the repository.